TehZarathustra/dictionary/README.md

 1234

 TODO:
-- a little bit refactoring
+- a little bit of refactoring
 - split controllers from directives